 Result: Clumps and bitterness.

-Fix: Always add filet once the heat is off and the pot has cooled slightly. - Mistake #2: Overusing It
+Fix: Always add after turning off heat and allowing slight cooling - Mistake #2: Overusing It

-Result: Overpowering flavor that drowns out everything else.
+Result: Overpowering flavor that drowns out other ingredients.

-Fix: Start small and taste as you go. - Mistake #3: Not Letting It Sit
+Fix: Start with small amounts and taste as you go - Mistake #3: Not Letting It Sit

 Result: Thin, watery texture.